adriandbf/Merge-Tactics-AI/README.md

 # Possible extensions and open issues
 - The models could be trained more and compared to each other.
+- Although the rank funktion worked in testing in the training it always returned rank 0.
+This bug needs to be fixed and then the rank at the end of each episode should be the metric to compare how good the models did.
 - Currently the model is not rewarded for a whole game in general.
 The ranking at the end of the game therefore does not influence the training.
 This could be added if we would want to extend this project.
 - Currently there are three actions (clicking one of the three cards).
 This could be improved by extending the action space to enable the model to also do nothing and wait as an action, sell troups which are on the bank or to change the poitions of troops in the arena.
 - Currently the model only gets the classes of the troops on the field as information for the state.
 If it were to place troops in the arena, it could be implemented as well to give it the positions of all the troops in the arena as information in the state array.